sourcehut-mirrors/chawan/doc/image.md

 # Inline images

-On terminals that support images, Chawan can display various image formats.
+On terminals that support images, Chawan is capable of displaying various image formats inline.

 ## Enabling images

 There are actually two switches for images in the config:

 * buffer.images: this enables downloading images, *even if they cannot be displayed*.
+This is the switch you typically need.
 * display.image-mode: sets the inline image display method.
 Defaults to "auto", but may also be set to "sixel" or "kitty" manually.
+This switch is rarely useful.

-In most cases, all you need to do is to set "buffer.images" to true:
+In most cases, all you have to do is to set `buffer.images` to true:

 ```toml
 # in ~/.chawan/config.toml (or ~/.config/chawan/config.toml)